brockwhittaker/dynamicgrid/README.md

 ####Demo
 A demo of this is available on my site [here](http://lavancier.com/dynamicgrid/test.html).
-An AJAX load demo of this is available as well on my site [here](http://lavancier.com/dynamicgrid/redditload.html).

 If you have any questions, feel free to reach me at [brock@lavancier.com](brock@lavancier.com).